 - Is my ability to walk and care for myself improving?

 - Are my normal activities of daily living improving?

 - Is my pain gone or less, and are my knee motion, stability and strength improving?

-The goals of rehabilitation are to get you and your knee back to as normal function as possible.
+The goals of rehabilitation are to get you and your knee back to normal function as much as is possible.
 This may take up to a year or more.

 Newer techniques in treating these difficult fractures have cut the infection rate by more than a half: Currently less than 5% of patients have infections.
 If you have surgery, your doctor will give you antibiotics to help prevent infection.